GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts/_content.md

 ## 16 Dec 2024: Missing Sentinel-2 data between November 2023 and February 2024 in AWS database only

 We are aware of missing Sentinel-2 data in DEA's AWS database over inland Australia between November 2023 and February 2024.
 This was caused by a syncing issue between the NCI and AWS.
-The data is still available in the NCI database.
+You can still access this data from our NCI database.
 We are working on restoring this data in our AWS database.

 ## 12 Dec 2024: Critical support only over Christmas&ndash;New Year